gybandi/fbnpcmarker/README.md

 # Installation

+The plugin can be installed in two ways:

 ## Install from Chrome Plugin store

 Easiest way to install is to use Chrome's Web Store, located [here](https://chromewebstore.google.com/detail/facebook-npc-marker/fekdebmoeljibibofalgkfghmbjipnif).
 The newest version of the application might be published later here, due to the lengthy review process.